N-Parsons/godaddy-ddns/README.md

 API keys can be generated at <https://developer.godaddy.com/keys/>.

-The API base URL may also be specified in the config file if you want to use the testing environment (OTE).
-I have not used this functionality, but it should work (note: you will need a separate key and secret for the OTE).
+The API base URL (`api_base_url`) may also be specified in the config file if you want to use the testing environment (OTE).
+Note: I have not tested this functionality, but I've included it in case others want to try it (note: you will need a separate API key and secret for the OTE).

 ### Targets (domains you want to update)